Find a Job You Really Want In

 Long story short, being a bad mentor is essentially being a ghost mentor.
 If you are looking to become a mentor but don’t want to take the time out to foster that mentor-mentee relationship, don’t do it.

 Having an excellent job title or being a distinguished worker won’t automatically make someone a good mentor.
-A mentor who is less prestigious will be a better mentor than someone else if the other person doesn’t but in any effort.
+A mentor with a less prestigious role will be a better mentor than a higher-ranking person who doesn’t put in any effort.

-So if you are uncomfortable giving feedback, have nothing good to say about others in the company, and are always absent from the relationship, you are probably best to avoid entering a mentorship program.
+So if you are uncomfortable giving feedback, have nothing good to say about others in the company, and can’t be present in the relationship, it’s probably best to avoid entering a mentorship program.